 Department of Trauma & Orthopaedic Surgery

-The Department of Orthopaedic Surgery at the Royal College of Surgeons in Ireland is based at Cappagh National Orthopaedic Hospital, the largest Elective Orthopaedic Surgery hospital in Ireland.
+The Department of Orthopaedic Surgery at RCSI is based at Cappagh National Orthopaedic Hospital, the largest Elective Orthopaedic Surgery hospital in Ireland.

 The Department established a Higher Surgical Training Programme in Trauma and Orthopaedic Surgery and with the Irish Institute for Trauma and Orthopaedic Surgery, now monitors trainees and liaises with the mandated training bodies.

-The Irish Institute for Trauma and Orthopaedic Surgery, which is a sub-committee of the Higher Surgical Training Committee of the Royal College of Surgeons in Ireland, retains oversight of Higher Specialist Training (HST) in Orthopaedic and Trauma Surgery in Ireland.
+The Irish Institute for Trauma and Orthopaedic Surgery, which is a sub-committee of the Higher Surgical Training Committee of RCSI, retains oversight of Higher Specialist Training (HST) in Orthopaedic and Trauma Surgery in Ireland.

-The Institute has its offices at RCSI in St. Stephen’s Green, Dublin.
-In 2005, Professor John O’Byrne succeeded Professor O’Brien as Abraham Colles Professor of Orthopaedic Surgery.
+The Institute has its offices at RCSI in St Stephen’s Green, Dublin.
+In 2005, Prof. John O’Byrne succeeded Prof. O’Brien as Abraham Colles Professor of Orthopaedic Surgery.

-Professor O’Byrne introduces a comprehensive Musculo-skeletal module for RCSI’s Undergraduate teaching programme.
+Prof. O’Byrne introduces a comprehensive musculo-skeletal module for RCSI’s Undergraduate teaching programme.
 This programme was designed as a core part of the Intermediate Undergraduate Cycle and commenced in February 2006.

 They assist students in integrating with the clinical life of Cappagh National Orthopaedic Hospital, and assist them with the preparation of their clinical presentations, which all students prepare during theit time at Cappagh.

-The Abraham Colles Medal in Orthopaedics was established by Professor O’Byrne to coincide with the introduction of the Musculo-skeletal Module for undergraduate students.
+The Abraham Colles Medal in Orthopaedics was established by Prof. O’Byrne to coincide with the introduction of the musculo-skeletal module for undergraduate students.